The history of royal fashion at Wimbledon

-Katie Wright looks back at the stylish royals who have attended the famous tournament.
+We take a look back at the stylish royals who have attended the famous tournament

 Ties between Wimbledon and the royal family go back a long way.